ayushdhingra02/kvhrsite/README.md

-# kvhrsite
-# to start this project first intall the dependencies using
+# install the dependencies using
 npm install

-# and to start it
+# and to start
 npm start